Jason and the Argonauts (film): Plot

 Pelias usurps the throne of Thessaly, killing King Aristo.
 A prophecy states that one of Aristo's children will avenge him.
 Aristo's infant son Jason is spirited away by a soldier.
 Pelias slays one of Aristo's daughters after she seeks sanctuary in the temple of the goddess Hera.
 Because the murder has profaned her temple, Hera becomes Jason's protector.
 She warns Pelias to beware of "a one-sandaled man".

 Twenty years later, Jason saves Pelias from drowning, an "accident" orchestrated by Hera, losing his sandal in the process.
 Pelias recognizes his enemy.
-Jason intends to seek the legendary Golden Fleece to rally support against Pelias, not realizing that he just saved the man.
+Jason intends to seek the legendary Golden Fleece to rally support against Pelias, not recognizing who he just saved.
 The king, hoping Jason will die on the quest, encourages him to set forth.

 Hermes takes Jason to Mount Olympus to speak with Zeus and Hera.
 Zeus decrees that Hera can help him only five times, the same number of times that Jason's murdered sister called on her for protection.
 She directs him to search for the Fleece in the land of Colchis.
 Zeus offers aid, but Jason declines.

-He sets out to build a ship and recruit a crew.
+He has a ship built and recruits a crew.
 Men from all over Greece compete for the honor of joining his quest.
-Because their ship is named the Argo after its builder, Argus, the crew are dubbed the Argonauts.
+The ship is named the Argo after its builder, Argus, so the crew are dubbed the Argonauts.
 Among them are Hercules and Hylas, as well as Acastus, who was secretly sent by his father Pelias to sabotage the voyage.

-When Jason runs low on supplies, Hera guides him to the Isle of Bronze, warning him to take nothing but provisions.
+When Jason runs low on supplies, Hera guides him to the Isle of Bronze, said to be the foundry of the Gods.
+The god Hephaestus made armor and weapons for Zeus.
+Hera reassures Jason that Hephaestus is long gone, but warns him to take only the provisions.
 However, Hercules steals a brooch pin the size of a javelin from a building filled with treasure and surmounted by a gigantic bronze statue of Talos.
 The statue comes to life and attacks the Argonauts.
 Jason again turns to Hera, who tells him to open a large plug at the back of Talos's heel to release its ichor.
 When Jason does so, Talos topples, crushing Hylas and hiding his body.
-Hercules refuses to leave until he ascertains the fate of his friend.
+Hercules refuses to leave until he discovers the fate of his friend.
 The other Argonauts are unwilling to abandon Hercules, so Jason calls upon Hera again.
 She informs them that Hylas is dead and that Zeus has other plans for Hercules.